samcbride/cruise-ships/README.md

 ## Acknowledgments

 Thanks to the [Manchester Codes](https://manchestercodes.com/software-engineer-fasttrack) team for all the support and knowledge so far: Ersel, Susana, Rui, Gareth, Tom, Ian and more.
-And my pair programming partner Shona, of course!
+And my pair programming partner Lucy, of course!